-You may want to use events with parameters to solve this problem.
-A parameter is conceptually an existentially quantified variable and a guard with an existential variable is enabled when there is a value for the variable that makes the guard true.
+You may need to use events with parameters.
+A parameter is conceptually an existentially quantified variable whose scope is the whole event.
+A guard with an existential variable is enabled when there is a value for the variable that makes the guard true.
 Therefore, to represent this guard in a self-contained way, we have to existentially quantify some variable(s).
-In an event such as
+In an event such as any a where

-''' MACHINE Example Any
+''' MACHINE Example Any EVENTS

-EVENTS